Published on January 18th, 2016 | by Ruben0

 Mil Pesetas goes back a long way though.
 The brand was introduced for a Manzanilla Pasada produced by Vicente Romero Villarreal, the brother of Pedro Romero Villarreal (of the Bodegas Pedro Romero).
 Later it was taken over by Pedro Rodríguez e Hijos, a company founded in 1863 by Pedro Rodríguez and Manuel Barbadillo Díez.

 This has now become Bodegas Barbadillo, who own different bodega buildings, one of which is called Bodega de las Mil Pesetas – it currently holds the Amontillado Príncipe and Palo Cortado Obispo Gascón among others.
-However the label says this Fino was matured in the La Caridad cellar, which I don’t know.
+However the label says this Fino was matured in the La Caridad cellar, one of the oldest bodegas owned by Barbadillo (be sure to ask for it if you visit the winery, it’s a beautiful building with a nice courtyard).

 The brand Pedro Rodríguez e Hijos seems to be mostly used for supermarket wines (e.g. ‘Muyfina’ for Aldi) and white label wines, which is why Barbadillo is trying to keep it separate from its own brands.
 Mil Pesetas is now a range of different wines – I’ve seen a Fino, but also Manzanilla Pasada, Amontillado, Oloroso, Cream and PX (from the Pastora cellar).